TimOliver/TOCropViewController/README.md

 #### As a Carthage Dependency

-Add the following to your Cartfile:
+1. Add the following to your Cartfile:
 ```
 github "TimOliver/TOCropViewController"
 ```

+2. Run `carthage update`

+#### Objective-C

+3. From the `Carthage/Build` folder, import just `TOCropViewController.framework` into your app's project in Xcode.

+#### Swift

+3. From the `Carthage/Build` folder, import just `CropViewController.framework` into your app's project in Xcode.

+4. Follow the remaining steps on [Getting Started with Carthage](https://github.com/Carthage/Carthage#getting-started) to finish integrating the framework.

 #### Manual Installation